Update (21/12/2024): We have plenty of stock of all our products, find us also in and Shop now

 2. Connect the receiver to your PC via the USB port labelled as POWER+GPS.

 3. Open Uprecise.
 Select the COM port (if you don’t know which COM port, check the Device Manager on your PC).
+At baud rate choose 115200 or AUTO.
 Press Connect.

 Enable NMEA Messages